 Some people pack weeks in advance.
 We don’t understand those people.
 More our speed is throwing clothing in the general direction of a pack the day before a trip and hoping we have what we need.
 PackPoint asks you where and when you’re going, and what you plan to do when you’re there (working, fancy dining, snowboarding).

 After checking the weather it builds a list of what you should pack.
-Check off items as you add them to your case and you won’t find yourself on a five day trip with only three pairs of socks ever again. – iOS / Android
+Check off items as you add them to your case and you won’t find yourself on a five day trip with only three pairs of socks and no pants ever again. – iOS / Android